operating-systems

 Dispatcher

-The dispatcher is the component of the operating system kernel that gives control of the CPU to the process selected by the short-term scheduler.
-It is responsible for the actual mechanism of switching the CPU from one process to another.
+The dispatcher is the operating system component that gives control of the CPU to the process selected by the short-term scheduler.
+It performs the actual context switch.

-The dispatcher performs the following critical tasks during a context switch:
+The dispatcher performs four tasks during a context switch:

-2. Loading Context: Restoring the state of the new process from its PCB.
+2. Load context: Restore the new process state from its PCB

-3. Switching Modes: Transitioning the processor from kernel mode to user mode.
+3. Switch mode: Transition from kernel mode to user mode

-4. Jumping: Moving the program counter to the proper location in the user program to resume execution.
+4. Jump: Set the program counter to resume the user program

 Dispatch Latency

-The time it takes for the dispatcher to stop one process and start another is known as dispatch latency.
-This latency is a pure overhead and should be minimised to ensure high system responsiveness.
+The time to stop one process and start another is pure overhead and should be minimised for high system responsiveness.